How To Navigate SaaS Sales To Enterprise

 Send them alerts about new developments or any other news about your SaaS tools.
 You can ask them questions to better understand their needs.

-- The economic buyer—the person who’ll sign the purchase order
+• The economic buyer — signs the purchase order

 Create A Relationship To Establish Rapport